Axot017/GoTiny/README.md

 # GoTiny: A Link Shortener App

-GoTiny is a web app that lets you create short and custom URLs from long ones.
+GoTiny is a web app that lets you create short URLs from long ones.
 You can set a TTL or a visit limit for your links and track their clicks.
 GoTiny is open source and free to use.
 Please star or contribute to the project on GitHub if you like it.